anastasiavepreva/ChemX/docs/methods/approach.md

 ## Overview

-This section outlines the methodological framework of the **ChemEx** project, which forms the foundation for creating high-quality, multimodal chemical datasets.
+This section outlines the methodological framework of the **ChemX** project, which forms the foundation for creating high-quality, multimodal chemical datasets.
 It presents the core pipeline stages — from extraction to benchmarking — and highlights the guiding principles behind the design of the data processing workflows.

 ---